 Definition: A hierarchical coding structure used to identify the four (4) most serious violations in an incident.
+An incident can involve more than one and up to four violations.
 Basic crime statistics, such as crime counts and rates, published by Statistics Canada, are based upon the most serious violation (VIOL1).